 West Virginia University’s Statler College of Engineering and Mineral Resources has received renewed accreditation for its undergraduate and graduate programs from ABET, the global accreditor of engineering programs.Read Full Article

 The Statler College’s robotic team became the only winner in NASA's Centennial Challenges, taking home first place for the third straight year—and winning $750,000 in the process.Read Full Article

 Patrick Browning, assistant professor of mechanical and aerospace engineering at West Virginia University, has been selected to participate in the National Academy of Engineering’s eighth Frontiers of Engineering Education symposium.Read Full Article

 About Mechanical and Aerospace Engineering

 WVU has recently been designated as an R1 research institution, the Carnegie Classification of Institutions of Higher Education's top rank for intensive research activity.
-This mirrors both the department's and the entire university's efforts to engage students beyond the classroom in real world settings.
-As such, students have the option to perform research in interactive settings under the direction of our exceptional faculty.
-MAE focuses research primarily in the areas of aerodynamics and fluid mechanics; alternative fuels, engines, and emissions; bioengineering; control, design, and manufacturing; materials science; solid mechanics, materials, and structures; space flight and systems; and thermal sciences.View Available Scholarships
+This mirrors both the department's and the entire university's efforts to engage students beyond the classroom in real-world settings.
+Students have the option to perform research in interactive settings under the direction of our exceptional faculty.
+MAE focuses research primarily in the areas of aerodynamics and fluid mechanics; alternative fuels, engines and emissions; bioengineering; control, design and manufacturing; materials science; solid mechanics, materials and structures; space flight and systems; and thermal sciences.View Available Scholarships